Skip to Main Content

 The address on Dorotheergasse is not incidental.
 Vienna's First District has been the city's commercial and cultural centre since the Habsburgs drew the maps, and bars that survive here do so because they serve a specific need in a specific way.
 The Innere Stadt is not a nightlife district in the conventional sense: it empties earlier than Neubau or Mariahilf, and its residents and workers tend to drink with purpose rather than duration.
 A bar at this address works a different clock than one in the 7th or 6th districts, and the programming, atmosphere, and pricing structures that succeed here reflect that.

 This is worth bearing in mind when comparing Blue Mustard to other Vienna rooms.
 Amerlingbeisl operates in a Biedermeier courtyard in the 6th and draws a different evening crowd.
 25hours Hotel Vienna at MuseumsQuartier anchors itself to the cultural-tourism axis of the 7th.
 Bar Tabacchi works a more explicitly Italian-inflected format.
-Blue Mustard's First District position places it among a peer set that includes guests arriving after evening concerts at the Musikverein or the Staatsoper, people stopping in after viewings at the Dorotheum, and the quieter professional lunch-and-afternoon crowd that defines this part of the city.
+Blue Mustard's First District position places it among a comparable set that includes guests arriving after evening concerts at the Musikverein or the Staatsoper, people stopping in after viewings at the Dorotheum, and the quieter professional lunch-and-afternoon crowd that defines this part of the city.

 For a broader view of how Vienna's drinking establishments map against the rest of Austria, see our coverage of Augustiner Bräu Mülln in Salzburg, the Landhauskeller in Graz, and the alpine positioning of Hotel Schwarzer Adler Innsbruck.
 The contrast between Vienna's urban, interior-focused bar culture and the leisure-driven formats of Achen Lake in Eben Am Achensee or the airfield spectacle of Red Bull Hangar-7 in Himmelreich is instructive: Vienna drinks differently from the rest of Austria, and the First District drinks differently still.